canonical/operator/docs/gettingstarted.md

 ### Juju and Charms

-The Charm Operator Framework is the companion to [Juju](https://jaas.ai/docs/what-is-juju) charms are the workers, and juju is the orchestrator, together they encapsulate the complexity of Day 0 through to day 3 operations away from the user making infrastructure as a code a reality.
+The Charm Operator Framework is the companion to [Juju](https://jaas.ai/docs/what-is-juju) charms are the workers, and juju is the orchestrator, together they encapsulate the complexity of Day zero through to day three operations away from the user making infrastructure as a code a reality.

 The charm operator framework was created to answer this not just for VM/Baremetal scenario but for containers also.

-Yes, but, diagrams?
-Sure:
+Here is a diagram of how juju and charms work together:

 ![Juju and charms](./diagrams/juju_charms.png)